cpraveen/fem/dg1d/scalar_legendre/README.md

 Exact: u(x,t) = sin(2*pi*(x-t))
 ```

+Because the characteristics move to the right, we can specify boundary condition only on the left boundary.

-Do not apply periodicity to the mesh.
+Do not apply periodicity to the mesh, we use `param->periodic` to distinguish this case.

-We need to assemble flux on boundary faces and we will use upwind flux.
+We need to assemble flux on boundary faces also.

-In cell loop, distinguish between boundary and other faces
+In cell loop, we distinguish between boundary and other faces

 ```c++
 if(cell->face(0)->at_boundary() && param->periodic == false)